 DESVENLAFAXINE (desvenlafaxine fumarate) by Fosun Pharma is unknown, but is thought to be related to the potentiation of serotonin and norepinephrine in the central nervous system, through inhibition of their reuptake.
 First approved in 2014.

-Product is at peak commercial maturity with moderate competitive pressure (30%); team size and growth trajectory dependent on market retention strategies.
+Product is at peak commercial maturity with moderate competitive pressure (30%), suggesting stable but not expanding market opportunities for brand and sales roles.

 unknown, but is thought to be related to the potentiation of serotonin and norepinephrine in the central nervous system, through inhibition of their reuptake.
 Non-clinical studies have shown that desvenlafaxine is a potent and selective serotonin and norepinephrine reuptake inhibitor (SNRI).
 12.2…